unruledboy/GenericData/README.md

 # To Do

 - Generic Client App for data entry
+- Auth
-- Offline / sync support
+- Pulse / offline / sync support

 # How to use it?